Las Vegas Sands mulling $6 bln sale of Vegas casinos - source

 By Aishwarya Nair

-Oct 26 (Reuters) - Casino operator Las Vegas Sands Corp LVS.N is exploring a sale of its flagship casinos in Las Vegas in a deal that may bring in $6 billion, a source familiar with the matter told Reuters on Monday.
+Oct 26 (Reuters) - Casino operator Las Vegas Sands Corp LVS.N is exploring a sale of its flagship casinos in Las Vegas for about $6 billion, a source told Reuters on Monday, with the move likely to mark the exit of the group's chairman from the U.S. gambling industry for now.

 The properties included in the potential sale are Sands Expo Convention Center, the Venetian Resort Las Vegas and the Palazzo, the source added, asking not to be identified.

+A potential sale of the Las Vegas properties will concentrate the company's casino portfolio entirely in Macau and Singapore.

-Bloomberg reported earlier that Las Vegas Sands is working with an adviser to solicit interest from potential suitors.
+Bloomberg reported earlier that Las Vegas Sands is working with an adviser to solicit interest from potential suitors, with a company representative cited by the news outlet confirming there were early discussions about a sale and that nothing has been finalised.

-The gambling industry, which thrives on air travel and large groups of people in close proximity, is one of the hardest hit industries amid the ongoing coronavirus pandemic.
+The gambling industry, which thrives on air travel and large groups of people in close proximity, is one of the hardest hit industries amid the ongoing COVID-19 pandemic.

 As of June 30, the company had $13.82 billion total outstanding debt, excluding finance leases.